codemicro/Runkeeper2Strava/README.md

 #### Why did it say a file is corrupt or unreadable?

 During testing, it's been found that some GPX files that Runkeeper exports are malformed.
-It's thought that this is a result of the activity being edited after if occurred using Runkeeper's website.
+It's thought that this is a result of the activity being edited after it occurred using Runkeeper's website.
 If this is the case, you can fix your GPX file by doing the following:

 * Stop the program using CTRL+C.